chrisgadelha/arbitrum-stablecoin-analysis/README.md

 3. Click **Run** (queries may take 1–3 minutes due to the 3+ year date range)
 4. Save the query and add visualizations

-All queries are self-contained — no external dependencies or API keys needed.

 ---